Highlighting the Green River Lakes and Squaretop Mountain

 It is also a naturalist and angler’s paradise being home to the Mackinaw (lake trout), golden, brook, rainbow, brown, cutthroat, and grayling trout.

 It can snow any day of the year in the Wind River Range.
 Visitors should come prepared for cold weather.
 Afternoon thunderstorms and rain showers are common in the summer and can build quickly.
-While summer days may be warm, nights are generally cool to cold.
-Bring warm clothing.
-Also, bring and use sunscreen.
-At this high elevation, the sunlight is severe.

 Early in the season, hikers should be prepared to encounter high water crossings, muddy trail conditions, and tree downfall.
 Note that this is designated grizzly bear habitat and food storage regulations apply for both the campground and backcountry users.